osmanrafiqss/fsservice/README.md

 Publish the docker image to a private docker registry using maven:

-mvn clean deploy -Ddocker.username="username" .Ddocker.password="password"
+mvn clean deploy -Ddocker.username="username" -Ddocker.password="password"

-The above command attempts to publish the Docker image to the private registry hosted on Azure, however this may be overriden by providing the registry as a parameter:
+The above command attempts to publish the Docker image to the private registry hosted on Azure, however this may be overridden by providing the registry as a parameter:

-mvn clean deploy -Ddocker.push.registry="url" -Ddocker.username="username" .Ddocker.password="password"
+mvn clean deploy -Ddocker.push.registry="url" -Ddocker.username="username" -Ddocker.password="password"

 ### Docker